 Linda Cho

-Linda is a two-time Tony Award winning Costume Designer based in New York City.
-She received the Tony Award of a Broadway musical for The Great Gatsby and A Gentleman’s Guide to Love and Murder and she was nominated for a Tony, Outer Critic’s Circle and Drama Desk Award for the Broadway production of Anastasia.
-Her work in ballet and opera can be seen at The Metropolitan Opera, Washington National Opera, American Ballet Theater, and others.
+Linda is a two-time Tony Award winning costume cesigner.
+She received the Tony Award for The Great Gatsby and A Gentleman’s Guide to Love and Murder, and she was nominated for a Tony, Outer Critic’s Circle, and Drama Desk Award for the Broadway production of Anastasia.
+Her work in ballet and opera has been featured at The Metropolitan Opera, Washington National Opera, American Ballet Theater, and many others.

 Costume Design